bioinformaticsdotca/EPI_2023/module2.md

 ### Step 6A : Quality Control (Enrichment in key genomic areas)
 - A way to determine the efficacy of your enrichment is to benchmark % of reads to called peaks (FRIP) or known regions

-**Code :**
+- in our toy example we'll be examining enrichment at promoters (TSS+/- 2kb) and encode defining enhancer regions
+- For H3K27me3 we'd typically look at HOX regions however no HOX regions on chr19 **Code :**
 ```
 ###Shell###